rgolstani/Getting-and-Cleaning-Data-Course-Project/run_analysis.md

 # Writing down the results

 At the end of the day, this is what we wanted.
-The final tidy dataset with four observations and two variables exported to the result.txt file.
+The final tidy dataset exported to the result.txt file.
+A detailed description of the contents can be found in the [CoodBook](./CodeBook.md)

 ```r